mealie-recipes/mealie/docs/docs/contributors/developers-guide/code-contributions.md

 Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
 We actively welcome your pull requests:

 1. Fork the repo and create your branch from `dev`.
-2. Read the page in in [dev/dev-notes.md](https://github.com/hay-kot/mealie/blob/master/dev/dev-notes.md) to get an idea on where the project is at.
+2. Checkout the Discord, the PRs page, or the Projects page to get an idea of what's already being worked on.
 3. If you're interested on working on major changes please get in touch on discord and coordinate with other developers.
 No sense in doubling up on work if someones already on it.
+4. Once you've got an idea of what changes you want to make, create a draft PR as soon as you can to let us know what you're working on and how we can help!
-4. If you've changed APIs, update the documentation.
+5. If you've changed APIs, update the documentation.
-5. Issue that pull request!
+6. Issue that pull request!
-6. If you make changes to the dev branch reflect those changes in the dev/dev-notes.md to keep track of changes.
+7. If you make changes to the dev branch reflect those changes in the active changelog to keep track of changes.
 Don't forget to add your name/handle/identifier!

 ## Any contributions you make will be under the MIT Software License
 In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.